karaidon/python/README.md

 *tradingbot*

-An initial attempt at writing a bitcoin trading bot that never really went anywhere...
+An initial attempt at writing a bitcoin trading bot.
+But then I bought ETH and decided to hodl, and ETH price skyrocketed, so this bot just kinda didn't go anywhere....